Cubs vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs are 5-2 in games they were favored on the moneyline (winning 71.4% of those games).
+- The Cubs have won 75% of the games this season when they were the moneyline favorite (6-2).

-- Chicago has not yet played as moneyline favorites of -185 or shorter.
+- Chicago has played as moneyline favorites of -185 or shorter in only one game this season, which it won.

-- The Cubs have a 64.9% chance to win this contest based on the moneyline's implied probability.
+- Based on this game's moneyline, the Cubs have an implied win probability of 64.9%.

-- Chicago has had an over/under set by bookmakers 15 times, and have combined with opponents to go over the total in eight of those games (8-7-0).
+- In the 16 games in which oddsmakers have set an over/under for Chicago, it has combined with opponents to go over the total eight times (8-8-0).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.